openshift/openshift-origin-design/index.md

 ### For GitHub

-- Our [GitHub PR Image Inserter](https://andybraren.com/tools/gh-pr-image-inserter.html) bookmarklet makes it much easier to see the images in our pull requests.
+- Our [GitHub PR Image Inserter](https://andybraren.com/tools/gh-pr-image-inserter.html) utility makes it easier to see images in pull requests.

 ### For Sketch